YorkJong/pyLangConvert/README.md

 @JQWXZ[\]^
 _`qx{|}~
 ```
+* A report file lists two kind of characters:
+    1. Characters list in *char.lst* but are not used in *dic.xls*.
+    2. Characters are used in *dic.xls* but do not list in *char.lst*.
-* The report file lists characters listed in *char.lst* without appearance
+* The above report file only lists case 1; that means that the *char.lst*
-  in *dix.xls*.
+  does not miss any character used in the *dic.xls*
 * A line prefixing `#` denotes a comment line.

 ### The generated *LangID.h* ###